timhowgego/Aquius/README.md

 Tooltips may display in haphazard positions: Tooltips display in the middle of the visual element plotted, however multiple links are often draw as multiple elements (with the same service value) connected together, so _the middle_ ceases to be visually apparent.

-GeoJSON Export has no service or population data.
-The polylines are disjointed: As is, the export simply mirrors the internal construction of the map, which tries to find adjoining links with the same service frequency and attach them to one continuous polyline.
-The logic simply reduces the number of objects substantially (by about 90% on the Spanish Railway dataset) as efficiently as possible, but is not guaranteed to find all, nor necessarily link the paths taken by individual services.
-Exactly how to assign data properties to features in [Leaflet](https://github.com/Leaflet/Leaflet)'s `toGeoJSON()` method was also unclear, and currently the numeric data displayed is only attached as a tooltip.
-The GeoJSON Export feature is strictly marginal, and serious analysis or alternative presentation is probably better working with an original dataset.
+GeoJSON Export polylines are disjointed: As is, the export simply mirrors the internal construction of the map, which tries to find adjoining links with the same service frequency and attach them to one continuous polyline.
+The logic reduces the number of objects, but does not find all logical links, nor does it necessarily links the paths taken by individual services.

-Localisation user interface selector will explode with many languages: Radio buttons were used because these are easier for mobile/tablet.
-In future a `select` element will be needed if more than 3 locales are included.

-Localisation of numbers in the bottom-left panel requires a map redraw.
-And the order of the numbers and words cannot be localised: This panel was originally intended to be animated rather than numeric, and consequently the associated localisation had to be retrofitted, rendering an array of minor problems that aren't yet serious enough to rewrite.

 Multiple base maps can be added but only one may be displayed: A user selection and associated customisation was envisaged for the future.